Get the latest, first

 ARMO invests a lot of effort to address the real security concerns of organizations deploying Kubernetes to production.
 This is highlighted by the fact that ARMO covers 76% of the concerns highlighted in the report.

 • 30% most concerned about Vulnerabilities – The team at ARMO realizes that identifying, tracking and assessing vulnerabilities is extremely time-consuming.
 As such ARMO Platform offers an easy and automated way to assess and prioritize them.
 Kubescape (the OSS engine that powers ARMO Platform) excelles in head-to-head benchmarking with other commercial and OSS Kubernetes security tools.
-See this excellent post by the Jit Security Research team that benchmarked Kubescape vs. other popular tools for coverage and accuracy.
+See this excellent post by the Jit Security Research team that benchmarked Kubescape vs. other popular benchmark tools for coverage and accuracy.
 In addition, ARMO recently rolled out a Relevancy feature that adds another layer of focus to CVE prioritization.
 It helps identify those that need to be fixed first, in order to make the greatest impact on organizations’ Kubernetes security posture.

 • 28% most worried about Misconfigurations – This one is next on the list of risks that respondents are most concerned about.
 Kubescape is constantly being updated with security controls that catch and remediate common misconfigurations encountered in the wild.